 3.1 Define methods of deploying and operating in the AWS Cloud

-- Identify different types of cloud deployment models
+- Types of cloud deployment models

-- Identify connectivity options
+- Connectivity options

 3.2 Define the AWS global infrastructure